Scott Mann (filmmaker): Flawless

-In 2021, Mann co-founded **Flawless** with Nick Lynes, focusing on ethical AI for film editing and dubbing.
-The company’s first tool, **TrueSync**, alters actors’ lip movements to match re-recorded dialogue.
-It was named among *Time*’s “Best Inventions of 2021.”
+In 2021, Mann co-founded Flawless with Nick Lynes, focusing on ethical AI for film editing and dubbing.
+The company's first tool, TrueSync, alters actors' lip movements to match re-recorded dialogue.
+It was named among Times "Best Inventions of 2021".

-Flawless later developed **DeepEditor**, integrating AI into editing workflows to modify visual and audio elements."Going Deep: How Can Flawless AI’s DeepEditor Be Useful in Post?"
-(2023) In 2025, *Time* named Flawless among its “TIME100 Most Influential Companies,” citing its work in generative film editing and AI ethics.
+Flawless later developed DeepEditor, integrating AI into editing workflows to modify visual and audio elements.
+In 2025, Time named Flawless among its "TIME100 Most Influential Companies", citing its work in generative film editing and AI ethics.
 The company also partnered with Imperial College London under its I-X Business Partners programme to advance AI and synthetic media research.

 Patents

 Mann is named inventor or co-inventor on multiple patent publications related to generative film editing and audiovisual synthesis, including: